Need help with the University of Chicago essays and other applications? Check out our College Application Boot Camp. Submit your best application!

-- So you’re good at physics?
-This is fine, but not enough.
-What’s about physics motivates you?
+- So, you’re good at physics?
+This is fine, but it’s not enough.
+What is it about physics that motivates you?

-- Tell them about how you get lost in thoughts about gravitational time dilation while getting a haircut, or how your interest in aerodynamics was inspired by an inquiry on the dimples on golf balls.
+- Tell them how you get lost in thoughts about gravitational time dilation while getting a haircut, or how your interest in aerodynamics was inspired by an inquiry about the dimples on golf balls.

 When considering your community:

 - Ask yourself “What type of people do I spend my time with?
 What are their dreams, what makes them sad, and what makes them laugh?”